DanielC-MST/haodongchen.github.io/_pages/cv.md

 Education
 ======
 * B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.E. in Mechanical Manufacture and Automation , Hefei University of Technology, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Mechanical Engineering, Missouri University of Science and Technology, 8/2019 - 6/2024

 Work experience
 ======